Parametric bootstrap inference for stratified models with high-dimensional nuisance specifications: Two-index asymptotic theory for stratified models

 The proof of (\ref{res2}) for unconstrained bootstrap is obtained along the same steps as above.
-Details are provided in the Appendix.
-The key observation for that proof is that an expansion for $F_{\hat\theta}(x)$ of the form (\ref{CBE}) holds with a different $\Delta$ term, which is still of order $O_p(m^{(\alpha-3)/2})$.
+In particular, expansion (\ref{BE}) holds for $F_{\hat\theta}(x)$, having the same form as (\ref{CBE}), with $\Delta$ replaced by $\Delta_1$, which is still of order $O_p(m^{(\alpha-3)/2})$.
+Details are given in the Appendix.
+However, while (\ref{EVSprime}) is still true, (\ref{VarSprime}) holds with an error of order $O(m^{-1})$, because there is no orthogonality between $U_{\psi|\lambda}$ and the leading terms of $b_2(\theta)$, given in (\ref{expBPconv}).
+Therefore, for unconstrained bootstrap we have

+Hence, when $\alpha \geq 1$, errors in (\ref{res1}) and (\ref{res2}) are of the same order because the $O(m^{(\alpha-3)/2})$ error in the mean of $\bar S(\psi)$ dominates the $O(m^{-2})$ and $O(m^{-1})$ errors in the variance of $\bar S(\psi)$ in the constrained and unconstrained cases, respectively.
+However, the different errors in the variance of $\bar S(\psi)$ may have some effects and explain why the constrained bootstrap is sometimes numerically more accurate in extreme settings.

+The arguments used in the proofs of~(\ref{res1}) and~(\ref{res2}) suggest that a location and scale adjustment to the statistic, as done for $R(\psi)$ in a standard asymptotic setting by \citet{DiCiccio.etal:2001} and \citet{Stern:2006}, is the key requirement to recover approximate uniformity of $p$-values.
+In this respect, a bootstrap location and scale adjustment of $R(\psi)$, $S(\psi)$ or $T(\psi)$ is expected to be as effective as bootstrapping the distribution of the statistic.
+This conjecture is confirmed by the numerical results, both in the following section and in the Supplementary Materials.